It should be easy for people to communicate with us

 The Your Life Your Way programme is transforming the way adult social care services are designed and delivered in East Riding of Yorkshire.

-Take a look at our Your Life, Your Way website – a new website for 2021 which not only provides access to social care in the East Riding, but provides support and guidance on how to remain independent for longer.
+The Your Life, Your Way website provides access to social care in the East Riding, as well as support and guidance on how to remain independent for longer.